reactiflux/reactiflux.com/pages/expectations.md

 title: Behavior expectations
 ---

 Reactiflux is the largest chat community of React developers.
-We make a deliberate effort to be light-touch when it comes to moderating, but we have some expectations of how our members will behave in the server.
+We make a deliberate effort to have a light touch when it comes to moderating, but we do have some expectations of how our members will behave in the server.

 ## Everybody